Child Support Withholding and Fees

 For additional information about payment options contact the OAG’s Child Support Division or see the Texas Office of the Attorney General (OAG) child support wage withholding FAQ.

-If an employee (obligor) has been delinquent in paying child support, additional payments for arrearages may be included in the child support order.
+If an employee (obligor) has been delinquent in paying child support, additional payments for arrearages (past due, unpaid child support owed by the non-custodial parent; if the parent has arrearages, she or he is said to be “in arrears”) may be included in the child support order.
 This means that the employee is obligated to pay the current child support and must also pay a specified amount each month towards unpaid prior child support or arrearages.

 Courts are authorized to charge a fee to cover any court-ordered attorney fees and costs resulting from an action to enforce child support withholding orders.
 Agencies must also deduct any court-ordered fees according to the instructions in the order.
 Agencies should involve their internal legal counsel to resolve any questions related to court-ordered costs.

-An employer may deduct an administrative fee of not more than $10 each month from the employee’s disposable earnings in addition to the amount withheld as child support.
+An employer (specifically including a governmental entity, defined as “the state, a political subdivision of the state, or an agency of the state”) may deduct an administrative fee of not more than $10 each month from the employee’s disposable earnings in addition to the amount withheld as child support.

 For additional information about the income withholding process, see the OAG’s contact page.